jacovone/cnodes-ui/docs/tutorials/angular-integration/ANGULAR-INTEGRATION.md

 ## Step 4: Extending the component

-Just for remind, we can create a custom node and a custom node ui component inside the angula project, as well as we made in previous tutorials.
+Just for remind, we can create a custom node and a custom node ui component inside the angular project, as well as we made in previous tutorials.

-Create a typescript file inside the same folder as the angular component, named `CustomNode.ts`, with fillowing content.
+Create a typescript file inside the same folder as the angular component, named `CustomNode.ts`, with following content.

 ```ts
 export class CustomNode extends cnui.Node {